kmsmith137/ch_frb_l1_docs/docs/_sources/server/high_level_overview.rst.txt

     bonsai configuration (no low-DM upsampled tree or spectral index search).
 Our best 8-beam configuration uses a real RFI removal scheme developed by Masoud, and the most optimal bonsai configuration (with a low-DM upsampled tree and two trial spectral indices).
-See :ref:`Example 3` and :ref:`Example 4` in the :ref:`Two-node examples` section.
+See :ref:`Example 3` and :ref:`Example 4` in the "Two-node examples" section.

   - The L1 server is fragile; if anything goes wrong (such as a thread running slow and filling a ring buffer)